Becoming a Community Councillor

 How can I become a Community Councillor?

 Elections for all Community Councils within the Torfaen County Borough area are contested on the same day and are held every 4 years.
-The next Community Council elections for the six Community Councils will take place on the 4th of May 2017.
+The next Community Council elections for the six Community Councils will take place in 2027.

 The Community Councils within Torfaen County Borough Council area are: